top of page

 Minds, Machines, and Persons (Fall 2019)

 Course at the intersection of ethics and philosophy of mind.
 The first part of the course focuses on representation, intelligence, and consciousness in human, nonhuman, and digital minds.
-The second part of the course examines the implications of the first for the moral standing and political subjectivity of artificially intelligent entities.
+The second part of the course examines the implications of the first for the moral standing and legal rights of artificially intelligent entities.

 Current Moral and Social Issues (Spring 2019)

-Moral analysis of pressing contemporary problems.
-Includes discussion of ethics and activism, civil disobedience, structural racism, discrimination, reparations, transmisogyny, ableism, social construction, speciesism, wild animal suffering, the demandingness of morality, effective altruism, duties to future generations, digital sentience, and existential risks.
+Moral analysis of contemporary problems.
+Includes discussion of ethics and activism, civil disobedience, discrimination, reparations, constructivism, food ethics, wild animal suffering, the demandingness of morality, effective altruism, duties to future generations, digital sentience, and existential risks.

 Introduction to Philosophy (Fall 2018)